wso2/docs-mi/en/docs/reference/mediators/cache-mediator.md

 <td>
 <ul>
 <li><strong>Anonymous</strong> : If this option is selected, an anonymous sequence is executed in a cache hit.</li>
 <li><strong>Registry reference</strong> : If this option is selected, the reference to the <code>onCacheHit</code> sequence has to be configured in the <strong>Sequence Key</strong> field.
-The sequence should be created in the registry in order to be specified in this field.</li>
+The sequence should be created in the registry to be specified in this field.</li>
 </ul>
 </td>
 </tr>